Last updated Aug 11 2020

 What it’s good for: one of our survey participants singled out GetSiteControl as a great tool for running Net Promoter Score surveys.

-What it’s good for: Hotjar is great for gathering feedback from your users, whether it’s customer experience scores like Net Promoter Score (NPS) or Customer Effort Score (CES) Experience, or in-depth demographic and psychographic data.
+What it’s good for: Hotjar is great for gathering user feedback, whether it’s customer experience scores like Net Promoter Score (NPS) or Customer Effort Score (CES) Experience, or in-depth demographic and psychographic data.

 In fact, the survey results for this article were gathered using Hotjar!